-electronic databases alone has been demonstrated to not identify all relevant studies, particularly in fields where there is complex evidence, where clinical trials do not predominate, and where search terms cannot identify the diffuse nature of palliative care.
-10-12 In addition, the tables of contents of journals commonly reporting palliative care studies were hand searched (Palliative Medicine and the Journal of Pain and Symptom Management).
+In addition to searching electronic databases, bibliographies of review articles and the studies obtained were scrutinised, as using electronic databases alone has been demonstrated to not identify all relevant studies, particularly in fields where there is complex evidence, where clinical trials do not predominate, and where search terms cannot identify the diffuse nature of palliative care 10-12.
+In addition, the tables of contents of journals commonly reporting palliative care studies were hand searched ('Palliative Medicine', and 'Journal of Pain and Symptom Management',).

-Abstracts of each study retrieved from the search were scrutinized, and studies were reviewed in full if they investigated the characteristics of adult patients (or their carers) that appeared to affect referral to, or utilization of, community palliative care for adults, with no limitations regarding methodological approach.
-"Community palliative care" was interpreted as any care delivered within the patient's home setting, or care delivered in a non-hospital setting while the patient remains living at home.
-Studies were included if they encompassed any care given to patients in the palliative phase of their illness within such community settings-taking the prognosis of the patient as the starting point where possible.
-Most studies identified examined aspects of specialist palliative care delivery (provided by those who generally exclusively provide palliative care, with additional training and expertise, and including care given by professionals such as community palliative care specialist nurses, doctors specializing in palliative medicine, and day hospice care).
+Abstracts of each study retrieved from the search were scrutinised, and studies were reviewed in full if they investigated the characteristics of adult patients (or their carers) which appeared to affect referral to or utilisation of community palliative care for adults, with no limitations regarding methodological approach.
+'Community palliative care' was interpreted as any care delivered within the patient's home setting, or care delivered in a non-hospital setting whilst the patient remains living at home.
+Studies were included if they encompassed any care given to patients in the palliative phase of their illness within such community settings - taking the prognosis of the patient as the starting point where possible.
+Most studies identified examined aspects of specialist palliative care delivery (provided by those who generally exclusively provide palliative care, with additional training and expertise, and including care given by professionals such as community palliative care specialist nurses, doctors specialising in palliative medicine, and day hospice care).
 Studies were also included where care was provided to patients in the palliative phase of any illness by non-specialists (often referred to as general palliative care), which included the care given by professionals such as district nurses and general practitioners.
 There were no restrictions on the country of research, but the language of publication was restricted to English.